Inpatient Rehab in New Mexico

 Shadow Mountain Recovery Detox And Assessment - Albuquerque, NM

-Shadow Mountain Recovery Detox And Assessment is an inpatient drug and alcohol rehab located in Albuquerque, New Mexico.
+Shadow Mountain Recovery Detox And Assessment is an inpatient drug and alcohol rehab situated in Albuquerque, NM.

 Location: 5400 Gibson Boulevard SE, Elevator D 3rd Floor, Albuquerque, NM 87108 in Bernalillo County